nanceeyngo/flutter_sign_in_ass2/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a simple sign-in application.

+Here is the link to my app preview (play url): https://appetize.io/app/b_iagk6zfx2m4z4v67uil5v3mz64 Here is the correct password for sign in: mylogin1234

 A few resources to get you started if this is your first Flutter project: